cjkvi/cjkvi-ids/README.md

   that such IDS is specific to each columns of UCS code charts.
 "A" indicates AJ1-6 shapes, and "X" indicates virtual shape that is not actually appeared in the UCS specification, but possibly matches to that code points according to Annex S of UCS.
-Some of them may appear in several dictionaries such as Dai-Kanwa-Jiten.
+Some of such shapes may appear in OS-equipped fonts such as MingLiu, MS-Mincho and SimSun, or several dictionaries such as Dai-Kanwa-Jiten.

 ## Licenses